ombegov/policy-v2/_identity-draft/index.md

 It is imperative that agencies implement and harmonize their ICAM capabilities, while ensuring that ICAM solutions are not fragmented or duplicative.
 To achieve this objective, agencies shall take the following steps to modernize their ICAM architecture:

-1. *Reduce Solution Overlap*: Agencies shall establish authoritative solutions for their ICAM services,  promoting the most effective solutions at an enterprise level.
+1. *Reduce Solution Overlap*: Agencies shall establish model solutions for their ICAM services, promoting the most effective solutions at an enterprise level.

 2. *Promote Innovation through Modularity*: Agencies shall ensure that deployed ICAM capabilities are interchangeable and developed based on open Application Programming Interfaces (APIs) and/or commercial standards to promote interoperability and enable componentized development.

 ### Agency Adoption of ICAM Shared Solutions and Services ###

 Common shared solutions and services have been created or are in development across government to support the accelerated adoption of modern ICAM capabilities.
-Agencies should begin moving to ICAM shared services and should plan to incorporate new services once they are available.
+Agencies should begin moving to shared ICAM services and should plan to incorporate new services once they are available.
 Current and planned shared services include:

-1.*Credential Management Services*: The General Services Administration (GSA) maintains the Public Key Infrastructure (PKI) Shared Service Provider Program to enable strong government oversight of service providers offering digital certificates for identity and authentication.<sup id="fnref:9"><a href="#fn:9" class="footnote">9</a></sup> Use of the PKI shared service, with standard contract language, will allow for coordinated security management and oversight and is intended to reduce the complexity of contract management at the agency level.
+1.*Credential Management Services*: The General Services Administration (GSA) maintains the Public Key Infrastructure (PKI) Shared Service Provider Program to enable strong government oversight of service providers offering digital certificates for identity and authentication.<sup id="fnref:9"><a href="#fn:9" class="footnote">9</a></sup> Use of the PKI Shared Service, with standard contract language, will allow for coordinated security management and oversight and is intended to reduce the complexity of contract management at the agency level.
 It will also facilitate compliance with NIST standards and guidelines and Federal PKI (FPKI)<sup id="fnref:10"><a href="#fn:10" class="footnote">10</a></sup> policy requirements developed by the Federal CIO Council.

 > - Agencies should leverage approved contract vehicles to procure digital certificates for identification and authentication.